-The prospect of divorce can be overwhelming, and most people don’t know where to begin.
-Wake Family Law Group has guided countless people through the North Carolina separation and divorce process.
-We focus solely on family law, so we understand the important considerations and steps to take to protect your interests and help you reach the best possible outcome in your unique situation.
+The idea of divorce can feel overwhelming, and many people aren’t sure where to begin.
+At Wake Family Law Group, we have guided countless clients through the separation and divorce process in North Carolina.
+Because we focus exclusively on family law, we understand the legal and personal considerations involved, and we’re committed to protecting your interests while helping you work toward the best possible outcome for your situation.

-Below is an overview of the Separation and Divorce process to help you understand what to expect.
-When you’re ready to consult with an attorney and start the process of separation and divorce in NC, we hope you’ll consider the North Carolina divorce attorneys at Wake Family Law Group.
+Below is an overview of the separation and divorce process in North Carolina to help you understand what to expect.
+When you’re ready to speak with an attorney and take the first steps, we hope you’ll consider the North Carolina divorce attorneys at Wake Family Law Group.

 The Process of Separating